danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

-## step 3 : Running the RaceCar node
+## Step 3 : Running the RaceCar node

 In **terminal 3**: